 4. REPOSITORY SALE - Any property unsold at Judicial Sale subsequently may be sold any time should we receive and approve a bid, without further notice to the property owner.
 We are required to give the municipality and school district an opportunity to object to the purchase, if they have reason to do so.
+To the best of our ability, these properties are also sold “free and clear” of all tax and municipal claims, mortgages, liens, and charges and estates of whatsoever kind.
 The minimum acceptable bid is generally our cost for the Judicial Sale.
 This is the “Bargain Basement” of Tax Claim Bureau sales.
 As always, CAVEAT EMPTOR (BUYER BEWARE) applies.
 The advantages to a Repository sale are that the sale price, rather than the assessed value, determines the amount of transfer tax, and the sale price becomes the fair market value of the property until it is changed as part of a county-wide reassessment, sold or improved.

 Previously, Repository Sales were conducted on a quarterly basis, however; due to the large inventory of repository properties after Judicial Sales, the bureau has decided to conduct a Repository Sale each January.
 A sale date will be announced pending approval of the municipality and school district in the location of each property.
 The sale will be published in the local news papers but lists will only be available on line or may be purchased for $5.00 in our office.

 Minimum bid is $500.00 for lots and houses and $300.00 for mobile homes.
 The approximate time frame for completion of a Repository Sale is generally 6 to 8 weeks.
 Payment in full is due the day of the sale and does not include recording or transfer fees.